 In seeking to uphold Bishop McNamara’s commitment to developing passionate, unique, well-rounded leaders, the Student Life team centers its efforts on promoting leadership, teamwork, and community through a comprehensive co-curricular program that works hand-in-hand with the classroom.
 Building critical thinkers is not limited to just the classroom.
-Our diverse community and many offerings help students of different backgrounds and interest come together to build a stronger school, a stronger local community through Christian service work, and a stronger discourse about our world around us.
-This is Bishop McNamara’s mission to teach to the “whole person,” and we are providing the leadership and followership opportunities necessary to achieve this ambitious goal.
+Our diverse community and many offerings help students of different backgrounds and interest come together to build a stronger school, a stronger local community through Christian service, and a stronger discourse about our world around us.
+This is Bishop McNamara’s mission to educate to the “whole person,” and we are providing the leadership and followership opportunities necessary to achieve this ambitious goal.

 Bishop McNamara's Student Leadership Program follows a developmentally appropriate sequence, with students being offered opportunities to become involved immediately upon their arrival in high school.
 Each student is invited to join (even create when possible) one of our many clubs and organizations.
-All students are appointed to join in the school-wide Irish Cup House Program.
+All students are appointed to join in the school-wide House Program.
 There are numerous opportunities for involvement, through which each student is able to learn more about her or his potential as a leader and follower.

 The leadership roles become available as students grow and assert themselves in their co-curricular activities.
 The overall leadership curriculum has a pyramid design with the base serving as the focus of 9th- and 10th-graders, moving up the series of skills until their junior and senior year.

-The leadership program emphasizes eight core elements which each student is exposed to in direct ways: personal mastery, moral foundation, communication skills, goal-setting, organization, problem-solving, self-awareness, and inspiring & mobilizing others.
+The leadership program emphasizes eight core elements which each student is exposed to in direct ways: personal mastery, moral foundation, communication skills, goal setting, organization, problem-solving, self-awareness, and inspiring & mobilizing others.